Ripli

 What still needs humans

-- Complex product interactions — Multiple products interacting (e.g., pouring liquid from bottle to glass) still need careful oversight.
+• Complex product interactions — Multiple products interacting, hands holding products, and use-case scenes still need careful oversight.

 Getting started: the practical steps